theogiraudet/Bookshelf/docs/modules/math.md

   **Return | Score `$math.sin bs.out`**: Sine of the angle shifted by 3 digits (ex: 0.42 → 420).
 ```

-*Compute and display the sine of 42:*
+*Example: Compute and display the sine of 42:*

 ```mcfunction
 # Once
 scoreboard players set $math.sin.x bs.in 4200